 The list seems endless.
 Does this mean you do not have to take all these foods which are bad for the joints?
 No. Not necessarily.
 What you have to do is to minimize the intake of these things, not just when you feel the pain in your joints but even before there is chronic joint pain.
 Remember, prevention is better than cure!

-To supplement your new found lifestyle, here are some 12 good habits which are good for the overall health of your joints, to keep them functioning and avoid chronic joint pain:
+To supplement your new found lifestyle, here are 12 joint health tips which are good for the overall condition of your joints, to keep them functioning and avoid chronic joint pain:

 - Do Simple Stretching – it only takes 2 to 3 minutes of your day to do a simple stretching exercise.
 Stretching is best done in the morning.
 After 5-6 hours of sleep at night, the body needs to mobilize its joints.
 Start your stretching routine from head to toe.
 The minute you get up from sleep, stretch your muscles and move your joints.